 section

-keyword will create a subsection of the current template that can
+The section directive creates a subsection of the current template that can be added using the include directive in other templates.

 SECTION CONTENT HERE